astromechza/inotify-spy/README.md

 # inotify-spy

-Binary for watching inotify events on a folder recursively.
+Binary for watching inotify events on folders.
 Similar to inotifywatch.

 ## Usage